MicrosoftDocs/defender-docs/defender-xdr/microsoft-secure-score.md

 - Enable policy to block legacy authentication (seven points)

 > [!IMPORTANT]
-> Security defaults include security features that provide similar security to the "sign-in risk policy" and "user risk policy" recommended actions.
-Instead of setting up these policies on top of the security defaults, we recommend updating their statuses to "Resolved through alternative mitigation."
+> Security defaults include security features that provide similar security to the sign-in risk policy and user risk policy recommended actions.
+Instead of setting up these policies on top of the security defaults, we recommend updating their statuses to `Resolved through alternative mitigation`.

 ## Secure Score permissions